Insight: Ethnic, economic interests entangle Rwanda in Congo

 Kiwanja resident Olivier, who withheld his surname fearing reprisals, believes many of the same fighters that carried out the 2008 massacre that killed 150 people in his village have returned as part of the new rebellion.

-"For me, it's the same movement, just changed its name," said the 20-year-old, referring to the M23 rebels who have seized territory north of Goma in eastern North Kivu province in recent months, forcing hundreds of thousands from their homes.
+"For me, it's the same movement, just changed its name," said 20-year-old Olivier, referring to the M23 rebels who have seized territory north of Goma in eastern North Kivu province in recent months, forcing over 270,000 people from their homes.

 The United Nations linked Rwanda to the rebels behind the last revolt, which finally ended in 2009 when Rwanda arrested the Congolese Tutsi rebel leader, Laurent Nkunda, who denies his forces were behind the massacre in Olivier's village.